Project Management in Upstream Field Development - FPM2

 - Prepare project execution plans

-- Utilize progress measurement and control techniques
+- Track and control progress

 - Field development programs

 - Execution planning

 - Procurement and contracting

 - Planning and scheduling